Education

 Introduction

 All young people of compulsory school age who are accepted into the day programme attend part time.
 Schools are responsible for provided appropriate educational provision on the days young people do not attend Hope.
 Each young person at Hope is offered one lesson each week in the core subjects of English and Maths.
 In addition, young people may also be offered one session of an employability programme, if applicable.
-The Hope service can be flexible in content and delivery of education, which can include working alongside schools to deliver their curriculum, (either at KS3 or GCSE level), or alternatively work towards qualifications in Functional Skills.
-Some young people may also be offered the opportunity to achieve qualifications in ASDAN, BeReady, Employability Programme, Outdoor Education and may also follow a PSHCE curriculum.
+The Hope Service can be flexible in content and delivery of education, which can include working alongside schools to deliver their curriculum, (either at KS3 or GCSE level), or alternatively work towards qualifications in Functional Skills.
+Some young people may also be offered the opportunity to achieve qualifications in Award Scheme Development and Accreditation Network (ASDAN), BeReady, Employability Programme, Outdoor Education and may also follow a Personal, Social, Health, Citizenship, Education (PSHCE) curriculum.
 The Hope Service can also provide supported study sessions with a qualified teacher to work on a range of subjects, with work provided by the school.

 School term and holiday dates 2024/2025